awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  The following RDS Proxy prerequisites and limitations apply to MySQL:
 +  For RDS for MySQL, RDS Proxy supports MySQL 5\.6 and 5\.7\.
 For Aurora MySQL, RDS Proxy supports version 1 \(compatible with MySQL 5\.6\) and version 2 \(compatible with MySQL 5\.7\)\.
 +  Currently, all proxies listen on port 3306 for MySQL\.
 The proxies still connect to your database using the port that you specified in the database settings\.
 +  You can't use RDS Proxy with RDS for MySQL 8\.0\.
 +  You can't use RDS Proxy with self\-managed MySQL databases in EC2 instances\.
++  You can't use RDS Proxy with an RDS for MySQL DB instance that has the `read_only` parameter in its DB parameter group set to `1`\.
 +  Proxies don't support MySQL compressed mode\.
 For example, they don't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
 +  Some SQL statements and functions can change the connection state without causing pinning\.
 For the most current pinning behavior, see [Avoiding pinning](#rds-proxy-pinning)\.

  The following RDS Proxy prerequisites and limitations apply to PostgreSQL:
 +  For RDS PostgreSQL, RDS Proxy supports version 10\.10 and higher minor versions, and version 11\.5 and higher minor versions\.
 For Aurora PostgreSQL, RDS Proxy supports version 10\.11 and higher minor versions, and 11\.6 and higher minor versions\.
 +  Currently, all proxies listen on port 5432 for PostgreSQL\.
 +  Query cancellation isn't supported for PostgreSQL\.
 +  The results of the PostgreSQL function [lastval](https://www.postgresql.org/docs/current/functions-sequence.html) aren't always accurate\.
 As a work\-around, use the [INSERT](https://www.postgresql.org/docs/current/sql-insert.html) statement with the `RETURNING` clause\.

 ### Identifying DB instances, clusters, and applications to use with RDS Proxy<a name="rds-proxy-planning"></a>